Tyre, Lebanon

-Today Tyre is the fourth largest city in Lebanon after Beirut, Tripoli, and Sidon.
+Tyre is the fifth-largest city in Lebanon after Beirut, Tripoli, Sidon, and Baalbek.
 It is the capital of the Tyre District in the South Governorate.
 There were approximately 200,000 inhabitants in the Tyre urban area in 2016, including many refugees, as the city hosts three of the twelve Palestinian refugee camps in Lebanon: Burj El Shimali, El Buss, and Rashidieh.

 Territory

-Tyre juts out from the coast of the Mediterranean Sea and is located about 80 km south of Beirut.

-It originally consisted of two distinct urban centres: Tyre itself, which was on an island just offshore, and the associated settlement of Ushu on the adjacent mainland, later called Palaetyrus, meaning "Old Tyre" in Ancient Greek.
+Tyre juts out from the coast of the Mediterranean Sea, and is located about 80 km south of Beirut.
+It originally consisted of two distinct urban centres: Tyre itself, which was on an island just 500 to 700 metres (yards) offshore, and the associated settlement of Ushu on the adjacent mainland, later called Palaetyrus, meaning "Old Tyre" in Ancient Greek.
+The fortified city was on top of a rock from which its name was inherited as "S'r" is the Phoenician word for "rock".
+It had two ports, the "Sidonian port" to the north, still partly existing today, and the "Egyptian port" to the south which has perhaps been discovered very recently.

 Throughout history from prehistoric times onwards, all settlements in the Tyre area profited from the abundance of fresh water supplies, especially from the nearby springs of Rashidieh and Ras Al Ain in the South.
-In addition there are the springs of Al Bagbog and Ain Ebreen in the North as well as the Litani River, also known as Alqasymieh.

-The present city of Tyre covers a large part of the original island and has expanded onto and covers most of the causeway built by Alexander the Great in 332 BC.
+In addition, there are the springs of Al Bagbog and Ain Ebreen in the North as well as the Litani River, also known as Alqasymieh.
+The present city of Tyre covers a large part of the original island and has expanded onto and covers most of the causeway built by Alexander the Great in 332 BCE.
 This isthmus increased greatly in width over the centuries because of extensive silt depositions on either side.
 The part of the original island not covered by the modern city of Tyre is mostly of an archaeological site showcasing remains of the city from ancient times.